RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 **Lead Time**

-The variable measures the number of days between the booking date and the arrival date.
+Lead time represents the number of days between the booking date and the arrival date.

-- The distribution is right-skewed, with most bookings made within 0 to 50 days.
-The mode is around 0–10 days, indicating a **high volume of last-minute reservations**.
+- The distribution is heavily right-skewed, with the majority of bookings occurring within the first **100 days**.

+- The most frequent bookings occur between **0 and 10 days**, suggesting a large share of last minute reservations.

+- The median lead time (the green dashed line) is approximately **62 days**.

-- The median is 62 days, but the boxplot reveals a long right tail and several outliers beyond 300 days, likely from **early planners** or **group booking**s.
+- Several outliers beyond 300 days likely represent **early planners** or **group bookings**.

 **Interpretation:**

-Short lead times may reflect impulsive bookings, potentially linked to higher cancellation risk.
-This feature is likely to play a significant role in predicting cancellations and should be examined against booking_status.
+Shorter lead times may reflect impulsive or flexible bookings, which are more likely to be canceled.
+Given its distribution and behavioral implications, lead time is expected to be a key variable in predicting cancellation outcomes.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/81622a50-258e-4671-8ae5-c78bcc755eb7" width="500"/>